tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 for "example.org", thus steering all resolution under "example.org" to the local resolver.

 - No DNSSEC-signed SVCB record designates the local server.
-In this case, clients have a hint that the local network can serve names under "private.example.org", but does not have a way to validate the designation.
+In this case, clients have a hint that the local network can serve names under "private.example.org", but do not have a way to validate the designation.
 Clients can in this case try to resolve names using external servers (such as via Oblivious DoH), and then fall back to using locally-provisioned resolvers if the names do not resolve externally.
 This approach has the risk of exposing private names to public resolvers, which may be undesirable for certain enterprise deployments.
-Alternatively, if the client does trust the local network sufficiently, it can choose to resolve these names locally first.
+Alternatively, if the client trusts the local network sufficiently, it can choose to resolve these names locally first.
 Note that this approach risks exposing names to a potentially malicious network that is masquerading as an authority for private names if the network cannot be validated in some other manner.